Skip To Main Content

 Dear Rosemead Families and Community,

-Read More about Superintendent D'Agostino's Weekly Communique - Issue 59 - Teachers and District Leaders Working Together
+Read More about Superintendent D'Agostino's Weekly Communique - Issue 67 - The Final Stretch Has Begun

 Dear Rosemead Families and Community,

-Read More about Superintendent D'Agostino's Weekly Communique - Issue 58 - A Full-Time Job with Lots of Support
+Read More about Superintendent D'Agostino's Weekly Communique - Issue 66 - The Home Stretch: Honoring Our Staff and Principals

 Dear Rosemead Families and Community,

-Read More about Superintendent D'Agostino's Weekly Communique - Issue 57 - The Tapestry of Traditions Is Our Strength
+Read More about Superintendent D'Agostino's Weekly Communique - Issue 65 - Stability, Sustainability, and Support for Our Schools

 Dear Rosemead Families and Community,

-Read More about Superintendent D'Agostino's Weekly Communique - Issue 56 - Traditions to Classrooms: Embracing Lunar New Year Across Our District
+Read More about Superintendent D'Agostino's Weekly Communique - Issue 64 - Staying Connected: We're Just a Call Away

 Dear Rosemead Families and Community,

-Read More about Superintendent D'Agostion's Weekly Communique - Issue 55 - How Positive Male Parenting Promotes Success
+Read More about Superintendent D'Agostino's Weekly Communique - Issue 63 - Preparing Students for Success - Together

 Upcoming Events